HayesJohnD/testrepo/README.md

 # testrepo

-## It's a Markdown File
+## Editing the file

-This repository is for my GitHub class.
+It's a markdown file in this repository.